rwilson504/Blogger/paconn-gov-clouds/paconn-gov-clouds.md

 2. **Create a New App Registration**:
    - Go to **App registrations** > **New registration**.
    - Provide a name, such as "Paconn Connector App."
-   - Select the supported account types relevant to your cloud environment (GCC, GCC High, DoD).
    - **Redirect URI**: Skip this step as it is not required.

 3. **API Permissions**: